-At March 31, 2022, the System had 65 Associations throughout the United States and the Commonwealth of Puerto Rico.
-There were 64 Agricultural Credit Associations with Production Credit Association and Federal Land Credit Association subsidiaries, and one Federal Land Credit Association.
+At June 30, 2022, the System was comprised of 65 Associations throughout the United States and the Commonwealth of Puerto Rico.
+As a result of a merger involving two Associations on July 1, 2022, there are currently 64 Associations, 63 Agricultural Credit Associations with Production Credit Association and Federal Land Credit Association subsidiaries, and one Federal Land Credit Association.
 The Federal Land Credit Association makes real estate mortgage loans, including rural residential real estate loans.
 Agricultural Credit Associations may, directly or through their subsidiaries, make real estate mortgage loans, production and intermediate-term loans, agribusiness loans (processing and marketing loans, and certain farm-related business loans) and rural residential real estate loans.
 These retail loans are made to farmers, ranchers, producers or harvesters of aquatic products, farm-related businesses and rural homeowners.
 Associations may also purchase eligible loan participations from other System entities and non-System lenders.